A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 gas.
 There have been attempts to capture and store helium against future depletion.

 Helium makes no contribution to atmospheric warming.)
-The table below,
+The table (included under

-Comparisons of Liquid Fuels, brings together energy properties of several liquid
+Alcohols), Comparisons of Liquid Fuels, brings together energy properties

-Efficiency in conversion of the energy content of the fuel to useful work is a prime
+Efficiency in conversion of the energy content of the fuel to useful work (as in vehicles)

-consideration in choosing a fuel.
-I am looking at a chart which shows 25% of the energy
+is a prime consideration in choosing a fuel.
+I am looking at a chart which shows 25% of

-input for motive power plus accessories, 5% for friction (which I feel is woefully short),
+the energy input for motive power plus accessories, 5% for friction (which I feel is

 Environmental impact, in the eye of the media and thus the public, of automotive